 Finish your fix of fine art with a wander through the View Street Art Precinct and its galleries, theatres, bars, eateries and boutiques.

-After such an artistic day it's fitting that you should rest your head amid the original artworks, large-scale sculptures and mosaics at The Schaller Studio, inspired by Mark Schaller's working studio.
+After such an artistic day it's fitting that you should rest your head amid the original artworks, large-scale sculptures and mosaics at Quest Schaller Hotel, inspired by Mark Schaller's working studio.

 Set the tone for a bumper Bendigo day with breakfast from the kitchen garden at the Spring Gully General Store.
 Then join your local guide and take the Food Fossicking Tour of Bendigo's gourmet hotspots, discovering chocolate making, seasonal fruits and vegetables and sourdough bread.